techee/lsp-proxy/README.md

   server supports formatting, it becomes the server used for code formatting;
   otherwise, the first configured server supporting code formatting becomes the server used for formatting
+- `useExecuteCommand` (default `False`): when set to `True` and the configured server supports the particular command to be executed, it becomes the server used for command execution; otherwise, the first configured server supporting the particular command becomes the server used for command execution
 - `useDiagnostics` (default `True`): whether to use diagnostics (errors, warnings) received using `textDocument/publishDiagnostics` from the server